 tracking system attaches to your dog's collar and sends an alert if they stray too far from home.
 If Buster makes for the hills, you'll even get maps and directions using a nationwide GPS and cellular tracking network.

 For cat owners who dare to dream the impossible dream, several companies offer tricked-out litter boxes that aim to improve this most unpleasant of necessities.
 The

 purports to automate the task (almost) entirely, using a "patented sifting system" to drop waste clumps into a bag fitted in the bottom receptacle.
 I can't see my cat getting within 50 yards of this thing, but you have to admire the advertising art.

 An idea this simple just has to be good, right?
-The battery-powerediFetch
+The battery-powered

 works just like you think it works: Your dog drops the ball in one end, and the machine launches it from the other -- over and over, forever.
 You can set the machine for 10, 20 or 30 feet, and it's designed to work with the standard miniature-sized tennis balls found in pet stores.
 For dogs that slobber a lot, the iFetch designers suggest squash balls instead.
 Science!

 This seems like an old Jetsons joke, but it apparently it's not.
-Early last year, the"No More Woof"
+Early last year, the

 on the Indiegogo page do not inspire confidence.
 Still, we shall hope for the best.